 Electrodiagnostic testing and genetic testing aid in diagnosis; rarely, biopsy is required.

 Treatment of hereditary motor neuropathy with liability to pressure palsies involves avoiding or modifying activities that cause symptoms.
 Wrist splints and elbow pads can reduce pressure, prevent reinjury, and allow the nerve to repair the myelin over time.

 Hereditary motor neuropathy with liability to pressure palsies (HNPP) is a rare, usually autosomal-dominant disorder.

-Consider HNPP if patients have unexplained peripheral mononeuropathies (eg, peroneal or ulnar nerve palsy, carpal tunnel syndrome) or symptoms consistent with chronic inflammatory polyneuropathy.
+Consider HNPP if patients have unexplained peripheral mononeuropathies (eg, peroneal or ulnar nerve palsy, carpal tunnel syndrome) or symptoms consistent with recurrent demyelinating polyneuropathy.

 Diagnose using electrodiagnostic testing and genetic testing.

 Advise patients to avoid or modify activities that cause symptoms, and recommend wrist splints and/or elbow pads as needed.